EuroCity-Express: Equipment

 SBB's Alstom ETR 610 ("Astoro") are used: SBB RABe 503 022 was given a trinational design for the inauguration of the first ECE connection and was given the name Johann Wolfgang von Goethe at Basel SBB station on November 17, 2017.
 SBB's Alstom ETR 610 trains with tilting technology are also in operation on the route between Munich and Zurich.

-Since 2024, SBB RABe 501 ("Giruno") trainsets are used on the Frankfurt (Main)–Milan line.
+SBB RABe 501 ("Giruno") trainsets are used on the Frankfurt (Main)–Milan and Hamburg–Basel line.

+Between Hamburg and Copenhagen, Talgo 230 sets owned by DSB are used.

 Rate system

 In Germany, the train is priced at the ICE fare.
 In Italy, on the other hand, it is sold as a regular EuroCity.
 In Switzerland, there is in general no differentiation in fares according to train category.
 In cross-border traffic to Italy, a global fare also applies, with a seat reservation included in the fare.
+On services to Denmark, a seat reservation is mandatory between June and August and is included in the ticket price.